Tuesday, 21 June 2016

 Ali Kemal returned to Constantinople in 1912, and after World War I he was Minister of the Interior in the government of Damat Ferid Pasha, Grand Vizier of the Ottoman Empire, for three months in 1919.

 On 4 November 1922, Ali Kemal was kidnapped in a barber shop and was about to be charged with treason.
 Instead, on 6 November 1922, he was attacked by a mob led by General Nureddin Pasha, a supporter of Atatürk.
 Ali Kemal was attacked with sticks, stones and knives, and then hanged from a tree.

 Ali Kemal’s son and daughter who were living in England adopted their maternal grandmother’s family name, Johnson, and his son Osman also began to use his middle name, calling himself Wilfred ‘Johnny’ Johnson.

-But Boris Johnson was actually born in the Clinic, a hospital on the Upper East Side of Manhattan in New York, and he also has German ancestry, which is hinted at in his full name is Alexander Boris de Pfeffel Johnson.
-Wilfred Johnson’s wife, Irene Wiliams, was a daughter of Stanley Williams of Bromley, Kent, and his wife Marie Luise, Baroness von Pfeffel, who was born in Paris in 1882.
+But Boris Johnson was actually born in the Clinic, a hospital on the Upper East Side of Manhattan in New York.
+He also has German ancestry, which is hinted at in his full name, Alexander Boris de Pfeffel Johnson.
+Wilfred Johnson’s wife, Irene Williams, was a daughter of Stanley Williams of Bromley, Kent, and his wife Marie Luise, Baroness von Pfeffel, who was born in Paris in 1882.
 Her father, Hubert, Baron von Pfeffel, who was born in Munich in 1843, was descended from German and Russian nobility and royalty.